eliagoris/solana-candy-minter/README.md

 # solana-candy-minter

-Web application to mint tokens from a pre-generated Metaplex candy machine
+Web application to mint tokens from a Metaplex candy machine

 ## setup steps